This document describes the package structure that employs features in NuGet 3+ (Visual Studio 2015 and later). The

 lib ├───net40 │ MyLibrary.dll └───wp81 MyLibrary.dll

-lib folder contains assemblies that will be used at runtime.
+lib folder contains assemblies that are used at runtime.
 For most packages a folder under

 lib for each of the target TxMs is all that is required.